Credit Scores in Israel

 A credit score is a calculation made at the time of the query and it is influenced by your financial management from the past three years.
 If you have had cheques or hora’at kevas (automatic deductions from your bank account/credit card) which have bounced then that reduces your credit rating.
 Continuous utilization of overdraft also affects your credit rating.
 There are a number of other factors as well.

-Do you know what your credit score?
+Do you know your credit score?
 If not, I can help you with that as it is not something that is free from the Bank of Israel.

 Have you been refused a credit card or loan?
 If so, I can help you improve your credit score so that it won't happen again.